sigsum/sigsum/doc/proposals/2021-11-remove-arbitrary-bytes.md

-# Remove arbitrary bytes
+**Title**: Remove arbitrary bytes </br>
+**Date**: 2021-12-04 </br>
+**State**: Aborted </br>

+# Summary
 A leaf's checksum is currently an opaque array of 32 arbitrary bytes.
 We would like to change this to H(checksum), so that no logged bytes are arbitrary.
 As a result, the threat of log poisoning goes from unlikely to very unlikely.

-## Details
+# Detailed description
 New leaf:
 - Shard hint
 - H(checksum), was "just checksum"
 - Signature
 - H(public key)

-A signer's signed statement must be for H(checksum), not checksum.
-In other words, a signer basically signs H(H(data)), then checksum<-H(data) is submitted on our current add-leaf endpoint.
-The log computes H(checksum) for incoming add-leaf requests.
-No other changes are required for the log's leaf endpoints.
+A signer's signed statement would be for shard hint and H(checksum), not shard hint and checksum.
+The same inputs are provided to the log for add-leaf submissions.
+The log hashes the submitted checksum and then does all verification as before.
+The hashed checksum is stored in the log's leaf.
+As such, it becomes computationally expensive to craft many arbitrary leaf bytes.

 Monitors locate data externally based on H(checksum), not checksum.
 Note that monitors can verify observed signatures as before without locating the data.